DewinP/gz/README.md

 ## Description

 Small project to manage tickets.
 Users can submit tickets and admins can manage them.
+Made in a few hours.

 ## Technologies